Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series: Campbell-Baker-Hausdorff formula and Lie polynomials

 \subsection{Specialization to free algebras}

-We restrict the noncommutative tensor spreadability system $\cS_{\NCtensorT}$ to the case when the underlying algebra $\mathcal{A}$ is a free algebra.
-The aim of this section is to show that the NCT cumulants are Lie polynomials in the following sense (cf.~\cite{Reutenauer:1993:freeLiealg}).
-Let $\fA$ be an alphabet, whose elements are typically denoted by $a_1,a_2,\dots$, and let $\fA^\ast$ be the free monoid generated by $\fA$ endowed with the concatenation product.
-An element of $\fA^\ast$ is called a \emph{word}.
-If $w=a_1 a_2\cdots a_n$, $a_i\in\fA$, then the word $w$ has \emph{length} $n$.
+We restrict the unshuffle spreadability system $\cS_{\NCtensorT}$ to the case when the underlying algebra $\mathcal{A}$ is a free algebra.
+Our aim here is to show that in this case the cumulants are Lie polynomials \cite{Reutenauer:1993:freeLiealg} and to indicate further connections to the theory of Hopf algebras.
+This section was rewritten after \cite{LehnerNovelliThibon:2020} was published, to which we refer for further developments in this direction.

+Let $\fA$ be an alphabet (a set), whose elements be denote by $a_1,a_2,\dots$.
+Let $\C\langle\fA\rangle$ be the unital free associative algebra generated by $\fA$, i.e., the unital polynomial ring in noncommuting indeterminates $\fA$.
+As a vector space it is spanned by the elements of the free monoid $\fA^\ast$ generated by $\fA$ endowed with the concatenation product.
+An element $w=a_1 a_2\cdots a_n\in\fA^\ast$ with $a_i\in\fA$ is called a \emph{word} and $n$ is its \emph{length}.
 The length of the unit $1$ is understood to be 0.
-Let $\C[\fA]$ be the monoid algebra of the monoid $\fA^\ast$ over $\IC$.

-We construct the noncommutative tensor spreadability system for $(\C[\fA], \text{Id})$ as in Section~\ref{sec NCT}.
-In this case we call it {\it free Lie spreadability system} and denote it by $\cS_{\freeLie}$ instead of $\cS_{\NCtensorT}$.